 While I fully support the idea of “food first, supplements second”, most people could use a boost from supplements to fill in the gaps.
 In order to feel our best we need to have optimal levels of nutrients, not just enough to prevent deficiencies.
 Supplements aren’t meant to replace nutritious eating but rather help ensure you are meeting your optimal nutrient needs to look and feel your best.

-There are so many factors, both dietary and environmental, that create the need for supplementation.
+There are so many factors, both dietary and environmental, that create the need for essential daily supplements.

 The supplements you take should be unique to your individual needs.
 Working with a registered dietitian can help you identify the gaps in your diet and determine a supplement regimen that fits your needs.
 If this is something you are interested in, I’d love to work with you through 1:1 coaching.